-- Spread potatoes evenly over prepared sheet tray, making sure everything is in one even layer.
-Bake for 15 to 20 minutes, until golden on the one side.
+- Spread potatoes evenly over the prepared sheet tray, making sure everything is in one even layer.
+Bake for 15 to 20 minutes, until golden on one side.
 Remove from oven, loosen and flip over all potato wedges.
-Place tray back into the oven and bake for an additional 8 to 10 minutes, or until nicely golden brown.
+Place the tray back into the oven and bake for an additional 8 to 10 minutes, or until nicely golden brown.
 Serve while hot.

 - In one bowl of mayo, stir in the juice of half a lemon.
 Season with salt and pepper, if desired.